lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 The best known mega-archive is, of course, Google Books.
-In a scholarly context, one hesitates even to designate this as an “archive,” particularly in the same breath as resources like ECCO: [CONTENTS OF GOOGLE BOOKS].
-[ERRORS IN GOOGLE BOOKS].
-Nonetheless, Google Books is frequently used to study the prevalence of various “n-grams” (words or short phrases) over time.
-Similarly, Project Gutenberg makes no claims to scholarly reliability but nonetheless underlies a not-significant amount of scholarly work.[^cf2] [CONTENTS OF PROJECT GUTENBERG.]
-Similar in scope to Google Books but with more limited research tools is the Internet Archive.
-[CONTENTS OF INTERNET ARCHIVE.]
+In a scholarly context, one hesitates even to designate this as an “archive,” particularly in the same breath as resources like ECCO: books of all kinds are scanned indiscriminately with only the bare minimum of roughly-accurate metadata collected about them.
+Books are sourced from libraries whose collections are being scanned in bulk, or are submitted directly by publishers or authors who are attracted by Google’s call to “Promote your books on Google—for free” (CITE[^cf3]).
+These rapidly-scanned books are prone to unpredictable errors, including inaccurate dates, misspellings, duplicate copies, and inaccurate subject classifications (Harper 2016; Jacsó 2008; Weiss 2016) (CITE Mike Sutton and Mark D. Griffiths) — infamously, many books have “1899” assigned as their publication date because this date was used as a placeholder for “no date”.[^cf4] Many photographed pages still include the fingers of the employee holding open the book.
+Nonetheless, Google Books is frequently used to study the prevalence of various “n-grams” (words or short phrases) over time, thanks to Google’s built-in tool.
+The tool is able to search books which are, for copyright restrictions, not available directly to readers, making it highly tempting for question about contemporary language use.
+Similar in scope to Google Books but with more limited research tools is The Internet Archive.
+The Internet Archive, unlike Google Books, is a non-profit, but like Google Books, it carries out mass scanning of books.
+The Internet Archive declares that it contains 20 million books and texts, and scans 1,000 books per day in 28 locations around the world (CITE).[^cf5] Equivalent numbers are not published for Google Books, which has received less attention from Google as it encountered more legal barriers; in 2013 books were scanned at the rate of 1,000 pages per hour, and in 2015 more than 25 million books had been scanned.
 Google Books, Project Gutenberg, and the Internet Archive are not “canonical” sources of texts, but they are nonetheless part of the ecosystem of digital eighteenth century studies.

+#### HathiTrust ####

-Moreover, as in eighteenth century texts themselves, the boundary between “canonical” and “noncanonical” digital archives is a permeable one: Google Books is also being integrated into HathiTrust, [EXPLANATION OF HATHITRUST].
+Moreover, as in eighteenth century texts themselves, the boundary between “canonical” and “noncanonical” digital archives is a permeable one: Google Books and the Internet Archive are also integrated into HathiTrust, [EXPLANATION OF HATHITRUST].
 The scholarly benefit of HathiTrust is most evident in the study of contemporary literature.
 On a technical level, whereas OCR typically produces gibberish when faced with eighteenth century typefaces captured in photographs of microfiche, OCR is extremely effective at reading contemporary typefaces and direct high-resolution digital scans of books.
 The materials